Babies are a cause for celebration. But a new child also requires some careful financial planning by the parents.

-The average annual family premium for employer-sponsored health insurance in 2015 was $17,545, with workers on average contributing $4,955, according to the Kaiser Family Foundation/Health Research & Educational Trust.
+The average annual family premium for employer-sponsored health insurance in 2017 was $18,687 with workers on average contributing $5,218, according to the Kaiser Family Foundation/Health Research & Educational Trust.3

-If you and your spouse are offered health insurance coverage through your employer, crunch the numbers to determine which offers the better benefits.
+If you and your spouse are offered health insurance coverage through your employers, crunch the numbers to determine which offers the better benefits.

 You’ve got a dependent now.
-Life insurance is a must, says Paul Bennett, a certified financial planner in Great Falls, Va., in an interview.
+Life insurance is a must for many new parents, said Paul Bennett, a financial planner in Great Falls, Va., in an interview.

-Such coverage helps ensure that your spouse and children will be able to maintain their standard of living should you die or become disabled.
+Such coverage helps ensure that your spouse and children will be able to maintain their standard of living should you die.

 Life insurance comes in three basic varieties: term, whole life, and universal.

 Term life policies provide coverage for a limited number of years -- often 15, 20 or 30.
-If you outlive the term, the policy expires and no benefits are paid out.
-It is generally more affordable than whole life or universal coverage.
+If you outlive the term, the policy’s coverage expires and no benefits are paid out.
+Most term policies allow for continuation after the initial term, although usually at a higher premium.
+Term insurance is generally more affordable than whole life or universal coverage.

-Whole life insurance guarantees a specified benefit payable to your spouse or other beneficiaries upon your death in exchange for a premium that is determined by the insurance company based on long-term interest rates and other projections.
+Whole life insurance is designed to guarantee for your lifetime a specified benefit payable to your spouse or other beneficiaries upon your death.
 It also accumulates cash value over time and offers the opportunity to earn dividends.

 There’s no one insurance policy or coverage amount that’s right for everyone.
 Some people prefer to consult a financial professional to sort through the options.
 Whichever policy you choose, however, it’s important to choose a company in good financial standing.

 You can check an insurance company’s financial health by looking at its rating from credit rating agencies like Moody’s, which gives top tier companies an “Aaa”, and A.M.
-Best, which gives its highest ranked companies an “A++”.(MassMutual’s financial ratings).
+Best, which gives its highest ranked companies an “A++”.(Check here for MassMutual’s financial ratings ).